Search for a command to run...

 Real-world performance can differ from benchmark accuracy: very short text, heavy paraphrasing, translated text, or adversarial editing may reduce agreement with labels.
 For a research-level overview of detector possibilities and limits, see Towards Possibilities & Impossibilities of AI-generated Text Detection: A Survey (arXiv:2310.15264).

-We focus on transparent methodology: our headline accuracy is tied to the 10k-sample internal benchmark described above.
-For product decisions, we recommend using the in-app verdict, heatmap, and your editorial judgment together.
+We focus on transparent methodology: headline accuracy matches the published n = 1,000 benchmark linked above.
+For product decisions, use the in-app verdict, heatmap, and your editorial judgment together.